S3-working-group/s3-practical-guide/content/src/co-creation-and-evolution/navigate-via-tension.md

 ## Navigate Via Tension (cont.)

-**All members** bring awareness to what might help or harm the organization, and aim to account for drivers in an effective way.
+**All members** bring awareness to what might help or harm the organization, and respond to the drivers they discover.

 Awareness of **organizational drivers** can be passed to an appropriate domain to be addressed.

 ---

-## Navigate Via Tension (cont.)

 ![inline,fit](img/process/navigate-via-tension-slides.png)